Jovan Kokir

-Jovan Kokir (Јован Кокир; born 25 April 2000) is a Serbian professional footballer who plays as a winger for RFK Novi Sad.
+Jovan Kokir (Јован Кокир; born 25 April 2000) is a Serbian professional footballer who plays as a winger for GFK Dubočica.

 Club career

 Partizan

 Kokir signed his first professional contract with Partizan on 1 September 2017, alongside Jovan Vlalukin, Svetozar Marković and Andrej Ilić.
 He was officially promoted to the senior squad the following year, being assigned the number 40 shirt.

 Loan to Teleoptik

 In early 2019, Kokir was loaned to Teleoptik until the end of the season.

 Vojvodina

-In summer 2019, Kokir signed a three-year-deal with Vojvodina.
+In summer 2019, Kokir signed a three-year deal with Vojvodina.

 International career

 Kokir was selected by Perica Ognjenović to represent Serbia at the 2017 UEFA European Under-17 Championship.